Modelling and analysis of the 8 filters from the "master key filters hypothesis" for depthwise-separable deep networks in relation to idealized receptive fields based on scale-space theory: Modelling the 8 ``master key filters'' in terms of idealized scale-space operations

 \subsection{Method A: Direct transfer of scale values from spatial variances to idealized scale-space operations with different amounts of smoothing in the different coordinate directions with use of continuous Gaussian derivative model}

 A straightforward way of estimating the scale parameters $\sigma_{x,i}$ and $\sigma_{y,i}$ in the idealized models (\ref{eq-def-h1-ideal})--(\ref{eq-def-h8-ideal}) is by making use of the closed-form expressions for the weighted variances of the corresponding continuous Gaussian derivative kernels according to (\ref{eq-weight-var-cont-gauss}), (\ref{eq-weight-var-cont-gauss-derx}) and (\ref{eq-weight-var-cont-gauss-dery}).
-Denoting the weighted variance matrix for each continuous kernel by
+If we denote the weighted variance matrix for each continuous kernel by